-The City is not aware of any pending or threatened legal actions against it.
+The City is currently involved with one legal action.
+It is with a Rural Water District over a contract dispute.
+The City is not aware of any other pending or threatened legal actions against it.
 However, insurance protection has been obtained to cover probable claims.